kootstra-rene/mdlr-tutorials/docs/posts/20221202-mdlr-basics.md

   })
 })
 ```
 As can be seen in the example when using *[test]*, the testing functionality is available at `m.test`.
 It is encouraged to obtain the required functionality via [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
 The example destructures `it` and `expect` and both are required for writing a passing test. `it` defines a test-case and `expect` allows you to verify an expectation.
 If a test has no expectation it will not pass.
-When you are finished with the test then you need to call `done()` to singal the completion of the test.
+When you are finished with the test then you need to call `done()` to signal the completion of the test.
 This methodology allows for asynchronous behaviour. `done` is a recurring concept in MDLR and more details can be found in this [blog](link:#/posts/20221202-getting-async-things-done.md).

 So now you know how to define *[test]* modules.. more information about testing can be found in this [blog](link:#/posts/20231203-mdlr-testing.md).